Sriram0824/Tossit/README.md

 About:

 It is an individual project developed for the Amazon dot and echo devices as an Alexa skill.
-In July Amazon started a contest for Alexa skill developers that first 5000 developers would receive some kind of goodies like dot devices.
-I thought it was a good opportunity to learn something new so, I started developing this skill.
 This is a trivia game where users can ask the device to toss a coin and get the result either as tails or heads

 Development process: